Heart attack and acute coronary syndromeAcute coronary syndrome; Myocardial infarction

-- Primary prevention of heart attack and stroke in patients who have heart disease (when a doctor says to take aspirin).
+- Primary prevention of heart attack and stroke in people who are at risk for heart disease (when a doctor says to take aspirin).

-- Secondary prevention of heart attack and stroke in patients who have already had a heart attack or stroke.
+- Secondary prevention of heart attack and stroke in people who have already had a heart attack or stroke.

 A heart attack (myocardial infarction) occurs when blood flow to the heart muscle is blocked, and tissue death occurs from loss of oxygen, severely damaging a portion of the heart.